Toumash/webcon-oneline-server/README.md

-# webcon-oneline-server
+# Webcon DEV Vagrant Box
-Vagrant webcon provisioning template
+> Vagrant webcon provisioning template for developers.

+**WORK IN PROGRESS**

 # How to run?